-Mountain rescue dog hangs up harness in retirement
+Retiring mountain rescue dog hangs up harness

 Image gallerySkip image gallerySlide 1 of 4, A brown, black and white border collie called Tarn.
 Tarn looks up at the camera with her mouth open and tongue hanging out and she wears a mountain rescue orange coat for dogs.
-She is stood on a green patch of grass., Tarn, who has retired, helped with mountain rescue since 2020
+She is standing on a green patch of grass., Tarn, who has retired, helped with mountain rescue since 2020

 • Published

-Tarn, a border collie, joined Teesdale and Weardale Search and Mountain Rescue Team (TWSMRT) in 2020 and "dedicated her life to helping others".
+Tarn, a tri-colour border collie, joined Teesdale and Weardale Search and Mountain Rescue Team (TWSMRT) in 2020 and "dedicated her life to helping others".

 The group said Tarn had been out in all conditions in the North East and the Lake District "training relentlessly" and her talents involved searching for people and fellow dogs.